Involuntary and Voluntary Pay Deductions: New York

 - Not more than 10% of the wages of an employee subject to a creditor garnishment can be withheld.
 No amount may be withheld for a week unless the employee's disposable earnings for that week exceed thirty times the federal minimum hourly wage in effect at the time the earnings are payable.
 See Creditor Garnishment Withholding.

-- NYS permits withholding for voluntary wage assignments subject to certain requirements and limitations.
+- New York State permits withholding for voluntary wage assignments subject to certain requirements and limitations.
 See Voluntary Wage Assignments.

 - Individuals with unpaid state taxes who do not voluntarily pay off their debt may become subject to income withholding to satisfy a tax levy.
-In NYS, wage deductions for a tax levy cannot exceed 10% of gross income, or 25% of disposable earnings.
+In New York State, wage deductions for a tax levy cannot exceed 10% of gross income, or 25% of disposable earnings.
 See Tax Levies.